 (b)

 Figure 5.7: Differentially accessible regions located within gene bodies in CD14+ monocytes and NK cells from PsA patients.
-UCSC Genome Browser view illustrating the normalised ATAC read density (y-axis) in a) DAR located at an intron of VAV3 gene (x-axis) in NK (less accessible in SF compared to PB) and b) two DARs mapping to the 5’ and 3’UTR of the IL7R, respectively, in CD14+ monocytes (both more accessible in SF compared to PB).
+UCSC Genome Browser view illustrating the normalised ATAC read density (y-axis) in a) DAR located at an intron of VAV3 gene (x-axis) in NK (less accessible in synovial fluid compared to PB) and b) two DARs mapping to the 5’ and 3’UTR of the IL7R, respectively, in CD14+ monocytes (both more accessible in synovial fluid compared to PB).
 Tracks are colour-coded by tissue (SF=purple and PB=turquoise).
 The Epigenome Roadmap chromatin segmentation track for the appropriate cell type are also shown.
 All DARs were significant based on FDR<0.01 and FC>1.5.

 In all four cell types, overlap between putative psoriasis and PsA GWAS genes and proximal (≤5Kb) DARs were found.
 CD14+ monocytes presented the largest number of overlaps (12), followed by mCD8+ (9), NK+ (8) and mCD4+ (4).
 For example, DARs proximal to ELMO1 and RUNX3 were found for all the cell types.
 Co-localisation and permutation analysis to explore the enrichment of DARs for PsA and psoriasis GWAS LD blocks only found significance in CD14+ monocytes (empirical pval=0.043).